Black Knight Scabiosa Seeds (Sixalix atropurpurea)

 The mysterious looking Black Knight Scabiosa, considered a Pincushion Flower, stands out among with a profound presence.
-WIth deep burgundy flower petals and luminous white stigmas, reflecting a pincushion.
+With deep burgundy flower petals and luminous white stigmas, reflecting a pincushion.
+Black Knight Scabiosa seeds are a captivating addition to any garden!

 A stunning addition to any garden, with long lasting nectar-rich blooms that attract bees & butterflies.